PRX/Play-Next.js/.github/CONTRIBUTING.md

 - `yarn lint` to lint all of your custom code.
 - `yarn format:check` to automatically format your code.

+### VSCode Extensions

+Install these extensions to help with formatting and code hinting as you work and save files:

+- EditorConfig
+- ESLint
+- Prettier - Code formatter
+- Code Spell Checker

 ## Commit message standards

 This project makes use of the Commitizen commit convention, which is documented explicitly in [Angular's contribution docs](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).